nuuuwan/news_lk3_data/README.md

 Accordingly, the said Bills will come into effect as the Recognition and Enforcement of International Settlement Agreements Resulting from Mediation Act No.5 of 2024 and the Notaries (Amendment) Act No.6 of 2024.

-Sri Lankan Expressway to See New Rules and Minimum Speed Limits

 ◼️

 [Data](articles/5bc0d71f.json)